voxpupuli/puppet-vault_lookup/README.md

 ### To use AppRole Authentication

-`vault_lookup` can also use AppRole authentication to authenticate against Vault with a valid `role_id` and `secret_id`.
+`vault:vault_lookup()` can also use AppRole authentication to authenticate against Vault with a valid `role_id` and `secret_id`.
 See [The Approle Vault Documentation](https://www.vaultproject.io/docs/auth/approle) for detailed explanations of creating and obtaining the security credentials.
 You will need the Role ID (non sensitive) and the Secret ID (sensitive!).
-The Secret ID can be provided as an argument to the `vault_lookup` function but it is recommended to pass this as an environment variable and not bake this into code.
+The Secret ID can be provided as an argument to the `vault:vault_lookup()` function but it is recommended to pass this as an environment variable and not bake this into code.

 Example:
 ```